CondensedMilk7/journal/README.md

 }
 ```

-The default directory for storing journals is `$HOME/Documents/journal`.
+This is also the default configuration, except for `journalDir`, which is `$HOME/Documents/journal`.